sgottenyc/boiler-plate-laravel-react-graphql/README.md

 # Boiler Plate Laravel Project

-The objective for this project is to jump start building SPA application using React, Redux, GraphQL and Laravel.
+The objective for this project is to jump start building SPA application using React, Redux, GraphQL, Laravel and MaterialUI.
-This project will demostrate how to integrate these technologies together.
+This project will demostrate how to integrate these technologies together to build a capable SPA application.

 ##PHP Composer Packages
 * GraphQL